 The riders will pass Big Ben, then turn left to Whitehall and then onto the Strand, through Trafalgar Square and Admirality Arch before returning to The Mall.

-This year’s event will take place on Sunday August 4.
-Crowds can gather at the start on Horse Guards Parade, at the Mall or anywhere along the route – and the race will be televised live on a screen at Green Park.
+This year's event will take place on Sunday August 4.
+Crowds can gather at the start in Bushy Park, at the Mall or anywhere else along the route - and the race will be televised live on a screen at Green Park.

 The Prudential RideLondon-Surrey 100 is probably the most popular sportive in the country.
 Around 25,000 cyclists took on the 100 mile route in 2018, whilst over 5,000 completed the shorter distance of 46 miles.